Archetypes, Biography, and Corporate Myths

 The values and corporate myths of the founding impulse form the initial biography of the corporate entity.
 This entity is an archetype, that is, it constitutes a unique individuality.
 As an individual, it must undergo change and maturation processes.
 As an archetype, it undergoes maturation in archetypal or mythic ways.
 That means that it must, as Jung put it, “devour its own demons”, in order to mature and grow.
 The demons emerge in archetypal conditions when the individuals in the growing corporate entity no longer carry the fire for the original values that formed the corporate entity.
 The demons manifest in muddled communications between individuals who are active in holding the vision.
 Some may feel that the new myths are marginalizing the old myths and vice versa.
 The interface for these communications is the quality of speaking and listening that is carried by the corporate culture.
 Bridges can certainly always be built.

-The work we do at the Coros Institute is to enable groups to experiment with their two languages in a safe yet effective protocol composed of dyad communication exercises centered on myths as the content of the work.
+Some of work we did at the Coros Institute was to enable groups to experiment with their two languages in a safe yet effective protocol composed of dyad communication exercises centered on myths as the content of the work.
 A series of questions are designed to lead participants to an appreciation of the differences between the two languages and to enable dyad partners to safely explore bias, tone, and anxiety around the unknown that arises when there is a disconnect between content and tone in group collaborative work.
 The exercises lead participants from initial levels of simple misunderstanding at the content level of the myth to more intimate misunderstanding of the tone of judgment that often accompanies questions from others about my own personal interpretation.
 To create a session we analyze your corporate biography and look for a myth that seems to reflect the values of the biography.
 That myth then serves as the starting point for conversational work.
 Once the elements of the myth are explored for tone and content it is a reasonable step to use the myth as a symbolic language for the issues facing the corporate entity at the current point in time.
 To have a symbolic language to use in business meetings allows the disconnect between the content language and the tone language to be identified and worked on by the group with much less tension and conflict than techniques that are designed to train people how to guard against personal attacks.
 The myths provide a common language that bridges the gaps and allows for collaboration.
 To paraphrase the New Yorker cartoon, everybody likes myths.

 In solving problems there are different objectives.
 One objective could be that a manager has determined that some goal needs to be met.
 This decision is handed down to groups so that it can be implemented.
 The persons who have received the mandate to implement the goal may not have an understanding in common with those who produced the directive.
 There will most likely be no conversation for common understanding.
 Most likely the conversations of the mandated group will center around the nuts and bolts of how to implement the directive.